Ammonium chloride: Agriculture

+Pyrotechnics

 Ammonium chloride was used in pyrotechnics in the 18th century but was superseded by safer and less hygroscopic chemicals.
 Its purpose was to provide a chlorine donor to enhance the green and blue colours from copper ions in the flame.

 It had a secondary use to provide white smoke, but its ready double decomposition reaction with potassium chlorate producing the highly unstable ammonium chlorate made its use very dangerous.

 Metalwork

 Ammonium chloride is used as a flux in preparing metals to be tin coated, galvanized or soldered.
 It works as a flux by cleaning the surface of workpieces by reacting with the metal oxides at the surface to form a volatile metal chloride.
 For that purpose, it is sold in blocks at hardware stores for use in cleaning the tip of a soldering iron, and it can also be included in solder as flux.

 Medicine

 Ammonium chloride is used as an expectorant in cough medicine.
 Its expectorant action is caused by irritative action on the bronchial mucosa, which causes the production of excess respiratory tract fluid, which presumably is easier to cough up.
 Ammonium salts are an irritant to the gastric mucosa and may induce nausea and vomiting.

 Ammonium chloride is used as a systemic acidifying agent in treatment of severe metabolic alkalosis, in oral acid loading test to diagnose distal renal tubular acidosis, to maintain the urine at an acid pH in the treatment of some urinary-tract disorders.